fcelda/nsec5-draft/nsec5.md

 To do this, the server returns:

-* An NSEC5PROOF RR for c.example.com and a signed
+* NSEC5PROOF RR for c.example.com.
-  NSEC5 RR "matching" c.example.org
-  its with Wildcard flag cleared.
-(Note: the "matching" NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.org.)
+The owner name of this NSEC5PROOF RR is c.example.com and the RDATA is the NSEC5 proof corresponding to c.example.com.
 Per {{precompute}}, this NSEC5PROOF RR may be precomputed.

+\[stick the dig output for this NSEC5PROOF RR here.]

+* Signed NSEC5 RR "matching" c.example.org its with Wildcard flag cleared.
+  The NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.org, which is XXXXX324X.
   NSEC5 RRs are always precomputed.

+\[stick the dig output for this NSEC5 RR here.]

-* An NSEC5PROOF RR for b.c.example.org and a signed
+* An NSEC5PROOF RR for b.c.example.org.
-  NSEC5 RR "covering" b.c.example.org
-  (The NSEC5 hash of b.c.example.org sorts in canonical order between the "covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.)
 This
   NSEC5PROOF RR must be computed on-the-fly.

-NSEC5 RRs are always precomputed.
+\[stick the dig output for this NSEC5PROOF RR here.]

+* Signed  NSEC5 RR "covering" b.c.example.org.
+  The NSEC5 hash of b.c.example.org, which is XXXXXXXXXXXX, sorts in canonical order between the
+  "covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.

+\[stick the dig output for this NSEC5PROOF RR here.]

+\[NOTE: ALSO THIS EXAMPLE DOESN'T DISCUSS CNAME AND DNAME.
+SOMEONE MIGHT WANT TO ADD.]

 ## No Data Example, Opt-Out Not In Effect